TGAC/COPO-documentation/submissions/samples.rst

    * At least one sample record (in a manifest) must be submitted before a manifest can be downloaded.

+     See the :ref:`Download sample manifest FAQ <faq-samples-download-sample-manifest-incorrect-sample-metadata>` section for more information.

    * The colour of the |add-manifest-button| button is based on the type of profile that you are making a submission to.

      See the :ref:`profile-types-legend` section regarding the colour code for the various types of project